 Naples home prices are not only among the most expensive in Florida, but Naples real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.53% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Naples telecommute to their jobs.
+Overall, about 16.74% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Naples is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Naples home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Naples residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Naples include English, Irish, Italian, and Scottish.
+Important ancestries of people in Naples include English, Irish, Italian, and French .

 The most common language spoken in Naples is English.
 Other important languages spoken here include Spanish and French Creole.